impierce/identity-wallet/README.md

 ### VS Code support

-If install the recommende extensions and add
+If you install the recommended extensions and add

 ```json
 {